 Do Salient Climatic Risks Affect Shareholder Voting?

 Shareholders in locations recently hit by hurricanes significantly increase their support for environmental proposals even if they never previously voted for similar initiatives.
-Our results show that changed beliefs about salient climate risks rather than firms’ fundamentals drive the increased support.
+Our results show that changed perceptions of salient climate risks rather than firms’ fundamentals drive the increased support.
 More favorable voting following a hurricane strike has real consequences: Climate-related proposals are more likely to pass, and when they do, firm performance weakens.
-These findings highlight the role of investor psychology in altering shareholders’ perceptions about climate risks and, consequently, their support for corporate environmental policies.
+These findings highlight the role of investors’ climate-related risk preferences in altering their support for corporate environmental policies

 Keywords: ESG, Shareholder Voting, Climate Change, Salience